imjoy-team/ImJoy/docs/i2k_tutorial.md

 }
 ```

-In addition to the long url, you can also use the short plugin URI format: `imjoy-team/imjoy-plugins:Tif File Importer`.
+Instead of using this long url, you can also use the shorter plugin URI format: `imjoy-team/imjoy-plugins:Tif File Importer`.

 ?> To support short plugin URI format, the git repository should contain a file named `manifest.imjoy.json` with the mapping of plugin names to its actual file path in the repository.
 For example: [imjoy-team/imjoy-plugins](https://github.com/imjoy-team/imjoy-plugins/blob/master/manifest.imjoy.json)

 Now we can use the plugin api functions (`open`, `readAsURL`) like this:

 ```js
 const file = fileInput.files[0]
 const p = await api.getPlugin('Tif File Importer')